matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Improves communication, Load Balancing, routing and retries.
 Enhance observability, centralized logging, metrics collection, and tracing.
 Strengthens security with features like authentication, authorization and encryption.
 Benefits of service mesh: Traffic management, Load Balancing, circuit braking, routing, Observability, Security.
 Resilience: Circuit Braking, Retries.
 Policy Enforcement.
-Tools Example: Istio.
+Tools Example: Istio, Envoy.

 173) Concept of event-driven architecture in the context of microservices?
 Answer: Event-driven architecture relies on the production, detection, consumption, and reaction to events, which are